 Roll out each crust to a thickness of about 1-2 mm and prick it with a fork (this is necessary because it will deform less during baking).

-When the custard we prepared earlier has completely cooled down, you can finish preparing the Diplomat creme.
+When the custard we prepared earlier has completely cooled down, you can finish preparing the Diplomat frosting.

-Whip the cold cream (100 g) until medium peaks form (when the whisk leaves soft marks in the cream).
+Whip the cold cream until medium peaks form (when the whisk leaves soft marks in the cream).
 Stir the custard with a whisk (to restore its smooth creamy texture) and gently combine it with the whipped cream with a spatula.
-That’s it, the Diplomat creme is ready, you can start assembling the cake.
+That’s it, the Diplomat frosting is ready, you can start assembling the cake.

-Spread 1.5-2 tbsp of creme on the crust, spread it evenly over the entire area, put the next crust on top, then creme again, crust, and so on.
+Spread 1.5-2 tbsp of the frosting on the crust, spread it evenly over the entire area, put the next crust on top, then the frosting again, crust, and so on.
 Leave 1 layer for decorating the cake.
-Cover the sides and top of the cake with the Diplomat creme.
+Cover the sides and top of the cake with the Diplomat frosting.
 Here are a few tips for smoothly forming the Napoleon cake.

 So, cover the formed cake with film or some larger dishes and send it to soak in the refrigerator overnight (or at least for 5 hours).